A culture of innovation, fostered through employee recognition, can be an effective way for organizations to drive innovation and business growth.

 4. Enable Social Recognition for Innovators

-Thus, it demonstrates the support and appreciation of their organizations for their efforts toward innovation and business growth.
+Thus, it demonstrates their organizations’ support and appreciation for their efforts toward innovation and business growth.

 So, organizations should give rewards at different stages of the lifecycle of new ideas – ideation, business viability, proof of concept, and monetization/ business impact.

-The monetary value and social visibility of these ideas could vary according to their stage in the idea funnel.
+The monetary value and social visibility of these ideas could vary across different stages of the idea funnel.

 Continuous improvements and small innovation efforts are also important for the organization to drive higher levels of productivity, efficiency, and business impact.